High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Experiments and Results

-We evaluate our method using five standard metrics, following the protocol of recent works \cite{MVANet,diffdis}: max F-measure ($F^{\text{max}}_\beta$) \cite{maxf1}, weighted F-measure ($F^{w}_\beta$) \cite{wf1}, structural measure ($S_{\alpha}$) \cite{smeasure}, E-measure ($E^m_\phi$) \cite{emeasure1,emeasure2}, and Mean Absolute Error ($MAE$) \cite{MAE}. $F^{\text{max}}_\beta$ and $F^{w}_\beta$ balance precision and recall, with $\beta=0.3$ to prioritize precision. $S_{\alpha}$ and $E^m_\phi$ measure structural and statistical correspondence between the predicted map and the ground truth. $MAE$ provides a direct measure of pixel-wise error.
-Higher scores are better for all metrics except for $MAE$.
+We conducted experiments on DIS-5K \cite{IS-net}.
+DIS-5K consists of 5,470 images and 225 categories in total.
+It contains 6 subsets, namely DIS-TR, DIS-VD, DIS-TE(1-4).
+Among them, DIS-TR and DIS-VD are composed of 3,000 and 470 samples respectively.
+DIS-TE(1-4) are ordered from simple to complex, and each TE has 500 samples.
+We evaluate our method using five standard metrics, following the protocol of recent works \cite{MVANet,diffdis}: max F-measure ($F^{\text{max}}_\beta$) \cite{maxf1}, weighted F-measure ($F^{w}_\beta$) \cite{wf1}, structural measure ($S_{\alpha}$) \cite{smeasure}, E-measure ($E^m_\phi$) \cite{emeasure1,emeasure2}, and Mean Absolute Error ($M$) \cite{MAE}. $F^{\text{max}}_\beta$ and $F^{w}_\beta$ balance precision and recall, with $\beta=0.3$ prioritizing precision. $S_{\alpha}$ and $E^m_\phi$ measure structural and statistical correspondence between the predicted map and the ground truth. $M$ provides a direct measure of pixel-wise error.
+Higher scores are better for all metrics, except for $M$.